jiancchen/AndroidStarterPack/README.md

 To get started with this project, clone the repository and import it into Android Studio.

 ## Important
+Rename the package name and project before working.
+To do this, right click on the project in the project explorer in (Android Mode), select the gear icon and make the that compact empty middle box is selected.
+Then right click on the project in the project explorer in (Android Mode), select refactor, and rename the project.
-Rename the package name and project before working
+This will rename the package name and project name throughout the project.

 ## Architecture